 “This quorum is called to order!”
 Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

-When that didn’t work, he grabbed one of the laptop cases piled behind him and whapped it on the table.
+When that didn’t work, he grabbed one of the empty laptop cases piled behind him and whapped it on the table.
 The boom of noise worked better than his voice had.
 Everyone shut up.

 “Thank you,” he said without an ounce of irony shading his voice.
 “Now that I have your attention, we need to call this quorum to order.
 I’ve taken myself, Dr. Zelenka and Dr. Kusanagi off the panel.
 We have all been affected by the events being discussed today and can’t be considered impartial.”

 There was a great deal of discussion on that and Rodney let it go on for several minutes before he interrupted again.
-“The list of people who took the time to qualify as part of a quorum before we left were limited, so we took what we had.
+“The list of people who took the time to qualify as part of a quorum before we left was limited, so we took what we had.
 Dr. Grodin, Dr. Biro, Dr. Abrams, Dr. Gaul and Dr. Dumais, you are up.”

 Radek picked up the thread of his speech and took over.
 “You will have the floor to question the people who are under review for quorum.
 The questioning cannot be aggressively confrontational, but you can request clarification when an answer does not meet your needs.”